(Note: Please bear in mind that this

 Muma uses a zoom stereo microscope.
 Under his microscope, he is able to see the rainbow colours of his mosses come alive.
 Here, the vivid pinks, greens and yellows, magnified many times over, parade their intricate patterns and designs.
 "I've always wondered why something so beautiful should be so obscure," says Muma.

 With his mosses close at hand for study and enjoyment, Muma is preparing notes for a future book.
 According to him, "there are so few books, if any, written for the layman.
 All the books are for scholars."
 He would like to produce a book with "a much more aesthetic and appreciative approach to the moss family," modestly maintaining that he does not have the academic background to approach his book another way.
-It is interesting to Muma that the first book he read when starting to collect mosses, The Mosses and Liverworts, was by Henry S. Conrad, a not-too-distant relative.
-"There really must be something in the genes," he says with a twinkle.
+It is interesting to Muma that the first book he read when starting to collect mosses,

 Now that winter has set in, Robert Muma spends his time cloistered with his mosses.
 In his quiet retreat in the heart of downtown Toronto, he compiles data for publications and remains active in his many pursuits.
 Friends say he "moves quickly," but "I really don't get out much," he says, referring to his fragile health.
 "Even in summer I depend on friends to bring me new types of mosses.
 My microscope is really my transportation," he concludes, "I guess you could say that it keeps my mind traveling."